 The figure above illustrates the case where the Client Application requests a user’s resource provided by Google.

 We will access the application we want to use.
 To be able to use Google’s resources, the Client Application will redirect to Google’s login page for us to log in.

-At that time, the Client Application will use the provided information including authentication code, client id, a client secret to confirm with Google to access our information at Google.
+At that time, the Client Application will use the provided information including authorization code, client id, and a client secret to confirm with Google to access our information at Google.

 Google will then return an access token that allows the Client Application to access our information.